dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

   To support the connector, the server must run .NET 4.6 Framework or higher.
 If .NET 4.6 Framework isn't installed when you start the installation of the connector, the connector installation will install it automatically.

 - **Visual Studio 2015 or above** (optional):
   You use Visual Studio to build the helper PowerShell module with cmdlets for importing PFX certificates to Microsoft Intune.
-To get the helper PowerShell cmdlets, see [PFXImport Powershell Project in GitHub](https://github.com/microsoft/Intune-Resource-Access/tree/develop/src/PFXImportPowershell).
+To get the helper PowerShell cmdlets, see [PFXImport PowerShell Project in GitHub](https://github.com/microsoft/Intune-Resource-Access/tree/develop/src/PFXImportPowershell).

 ## How it works

 When you use Intune to deploy an **imported PFX certificate** to a user, there are two components at play in addition to the device:

 - **Intune Service**: Stores the PFX certificates in an encrypted state and handles the deployment of the certificate to the user device.
-The passwords protecting the private keys of the certificates are encrypted before they are uploaded using either an hardware security module (HSM) or Windows Cryptography, ensuring that Intune cannot access the private key at any time.
+The passwords protecting the private keys of the certificates are encrypted before they are uploaded using either a hardware security module (HSM) or Windows Cryptography, ensuring that Intune can't access the private key at any time.
-- **PFX Certificate Connector for Microsoft Intune**: When a device requests a PFX certificate thaty has been imported to Intune, the encrypted password, the certificate, and the device's public key are sent to the connector.
-The connector decrypts the password using the on-prem private key, and then re-encrypts the password (and any plist profiles if using iOS) with the device key before sending the certificate back to Intune.
+- **PFX Certificate Connector for Microsoft Intune**: When a device requests a PFX certificate that was imported to Intune, the encrypted password, the certificate, and the device's public key are sent to the connector.
+The connector decrypts the password using the on-premises private key, and then re-encrypts the password (and any plist profiles if using iOS) with the device key before sending the certificate back to Intune.
 Intune then delivers the certificate to the device and the device is able to decrypt it with the device's private key and install the certificate.

 ## Download, install, and configure the PFX Certificate Connector for Microsoft Intune